fly2safa/simple-openai-api-demo/README.md

 The script will:
 1. Load your API key from the environment variable
-2. Send a hardcoded message to OpenAI's API
+2. Send a hardcoded demo message to OpenAI's API
 3. Display the response in the console
+4. Prompt you to enter your own message
+5. Send your message and display the response

 ## Technical Details

 - **Model:** gpt-3.5-turbo (legacy, most cost-effective)
 - **API Key Source:** Windows user environment variable (`OPENAI_API_KEY`)
-- **Message:** Hardcoded in the script for simplicity
+- **Interaction:** Initial hardcoded demo message, followed by user input for custom messages